 A good relationship with your vet is essential for the wellbeing of your cat.
-He isn’t there just to see your cat when he is sick, but he also should be used to check the overall wellbeing of your cat so that problems can be picked up early.
+He isn’t there to see your cat when he is sick, but also to check the overall health of your cat so that problems can be picked up early.

 Then every 1-3 years or as recommended by your veterinarian.

 If your cat hasn’t been spayed or neutered, this will need to be performed from between 10-24 weeks — generally the earlier, the better.

 Once your cat has settled in, had all his vaccinations, been desexed and microchipped then it is just a case of seeing the vet when your cat is sick and once a year for a check-up.
 Previous recommendations were that cats should receive an annual booster, but the majority of vets now recommend every three years for low-risk cats.

 A part of the yearly booster visit was also to check the overall health of your cat, which will include listening to the heart, checking the teeth, weight, skin, and coat as well as answering any questions you may have about your cat’s health and nutrition.
 While we can’t say that 1 human year is the equivalent of 6 cat years, it is a long time between visits considering the average cat lives for 12-15 years.

 Cats over 8 years of age should have a health check-up every six months.
 Bloodwork is strongly recommended at least once a year to pick up common diseases to affect senior cats.

 Your veterinarian may choose to perform some routine blood tests on your cat.
 Even if he is well, it is a good idea to have these tests to see an overall picture of your cat’s health.
 Plus it enables your veterinarian to go back on previous tests to help pinpoint when a problem may have occurred.

 See a veterinarian if you notice any of the following: